 - 2 large eggs

-- 1 cup canned pumpkin purée (not pumpkin pie filling that's sweetened and spiced)
+- 1 cup canned pumpkin purée (not pumpkin pie filling)

 Instructions

-- Spray a standard muffin pan with cooking spray or line with paper baking liners.
-I prefer to just spray my muffin pan for this recipe - I like the texture and appearance of the muffins better than when I use paper liners.
+- Preheat oven to 350°F. Spray a standard muffin pan lightly yet thoroughly with cooking spray – or line with paper baking liners.
+I prefer to just spray my muffin pan for this recipe – I like the texture and appearance of the muffins better than when I use paper liners.
 Set aside.

 - In a medium bowl, combine flour, sugar, salt, baking soda, baking powder, cinnamon, mace, nutmeg, and cloves.
 Make a well in the center of the flour mixture and set aside.